LordWerter/fast-js-usecase-reactor/README.md

 # Usecase Reactor

-This is native library that gives you the ability to run sequences of jobs inside your application.
+This is native library that gives you the ability to run job sequences inside your application.